333networks/WebInterface-Perl-MS-Qt5/README.md

   email     => 'master@333networks.com',
 ```

 Configure the path to the database that the masterserver uses.
 The location of this database is found in the documentation of `MasterServer-Qt5`.
+Depending on your configuration, you may have to apply user permissions with `chmod 644 masterserver.db` before the website can interact with it.
 ```
   # database connection
   db_login => ["dbi:SQLite:dbname=/path/to/your/data/masterserver.db",'',''],